IMG_0244.JPG

 is it required to attend pre-recruitment events?

-No, the only pre-recruitment event (ex.
-Panhellenic Flower Booth, FSL Fest, Come as you are Cafe) you are required to attend is the Recruitment Orientation, which will give you all of the information you'll need prior to the start of the Panhellenic Primary Recruitment process.
+No, the only pre-recruitment event you are required to attend is the Recruitment Orientation, which will give you all of the information you'll need prior to the start of the Panhellenic Primary Recruitment process.
 However, we highly encourage you to attend the pre-recruitment events to learn more about each chapter and connect with sorority women in our community.

 How hard is it to balance sorority life and academics?